sge-network/sge/docs/specs/Reward/02_Concepts.md

 ### **Referral**

 This reward can be given when a user is referring another new user to the system, the referrer reward is in `subaccount` balance and can be used for betting or be the house functionalities.

+### **Affiliate**

+This reward can be given when a lead generator company is referring a new user to the system, the affiliate reward is in the main account balance and can be be freely be spent after grant.

+### **Bet Bonus**

+This reward can be given when a user is equal to a defined percentage of the bet amount in the campaign, this reward would be transferred to the corresponding `subaccount` of the bettor.